aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 :comet: : *Everybody, please listen to my radio program!*

-:tropical_drink: : *Well she is that kind of idol who won't forgot to promote for her own program even she's on her vacation.*
+:tropical_drink: : *Well, she is that kind of idol who won't forgot to promote for her own program even when she's on her vacation.*

 :tropical_drink: : *Are you having a good time Hoshimachi?*

 :comet: (Still trying to fish Toko happily)

-:tropical_drink: : *Alright seemed like she's having a good time, might also laughing now.*
+:tropical_drink: : *Alright, it seems like she's having a good time*

 :::

-Suisei also found out it had been a long while since last time she played Minecraft and already forgotten how to play.

-But she still acted in a funny way and wrote diary.

-Suisei also showed Toko her capability of *Lightspeed Idol Outfit Change*.

 ### 2020-05-24 \#08